 The genetic code and its emergency patch system 🧬

-The ATF4 protein acts as a quality control supervisor in the nucleus of CUX2 neurons.
+The ATF4 protein acts as a quality control supervisor in the nucleus of CUX2 cells.
 When DNA breaks due to metabolic stress or inflammation, ATF4 recruits repair enzymes.
 However, this process consumes a lot of energy and, over time, the cell becomes exhausted.
 The study suggests that blocking certain steps of this response could protect neurons, an approach similar to patching software without crashing the system.

 When your repair kit comes without instructions 🔧